ballerina-platform/module-ballerinax-googleapis.sheets/docs/spec/spec.md

 ### 2.1 Configurations

-#### 2.1.1.
-Connection configurations

-The connection config can be used to provide configurations related to the Sheets client.
+The connection configs can be used to provide configurations related to the Sheets client.
 Specifically, this can be used to provide the necessary auth tokens to connect to the Google Sheets API.

 ##### Example